Office of Loan Programs

-Twice a year, in July and December, we will mail you a history statement detailing all payments received in the prior six months.
-If, for any reason, you would like other specific information about your loan payments, please contact us at our office address above.
+Twice a year, in June and December, we will mail you a history statement detailing all payments received in the prior six months (June) and full calendar year (December).
+If, for any reason, you would like other specific information about your loan payments, please contact us via email at email@example.com.

 - Do you report to the credit agencies?